St Peter’s Breakfast and After School Club

 Continuous Professional Development and Training

-At St. Peter’s, we have a systematic approach to paediatric first aid training, first aid at work training and food hygiene training, and this will now be extended to our wraparound club staff.
+At St. Peter’s, we have a systematic approach to paediatric first aid training, first aid at work training and food hygiene training, and this has been extended to our wraparound club staff.

-As a school and a Trust, we also have a systematic approach to the updating and sharing of policies and risk assessments with all of our staff team, which will include our wraparound care club staff.
-Staff within the wraparound care club will have full access to our school and Trust training in Child Protection and Safeguarding, as well as our regular safeguarding briefings.
-Staff in our school (including our new wraparound care club) will undergo ongoing continued professional development in order to progress their careers, and to stay updated on regulatory requirements and best practice.
+As a school and a Trust, we also have a systematic approach to the updating and sharing of policies and risk assessments with all of our staff team, which includes our wraparound care club staff.
+Staff within the wraparound care club have had full access to our school and Trust training in Child Protection and Safeguarding, as well as our regular safeguarding briefings.
+Staff in our school (including our new wraparound care club) undergo ongoing continued professional development in order to progress their careers, and to stay updated on regulatory requirements and best practice.

-Staff in the wraparound care club will have a full awareness of our school Designated Safeguarding Lead (Mrs Ryan) and two deputy Designated Safeguarding Leads (Mrs Barber and Mrs Russell).
-Designated Safeguarding Leads will be on site, or will be fully contactable by wraparound club staff, at all times.
+Staff in the wraparound care club have a full awareness of our school Designated Safeguarding Lead (Mrs Ryan) and two deputy Designated Safeguarding Leads (Mrs Barber and Mrs Russell).
+Designated Safeguarding Leads are on site, or are fully contactable by wraparound club staff, at all times.

-Inclusion – all children will be most welcome in our new wraparound care club
+Inclusion – all children are most welcome in our new wraparound care club

 Our Vision Statement contains the following words: We have high ambitions for all our learners, and provide opportunities for children to achieve excellence in all areas of school life – each and every day.
 St. Peter’s Catholic Primary School exists to develop the spiritual, academic, social, moral and physical development of the children entrusted to our care.

-Our Mission Statement contains the following words: St. Peter’s Catholic Primary School is at the heart of a Christ-centred community where every person’s uniqueness is celebrated with joy, and is truly valued.
-We foster caring, supportive relationships based on mutual respect and love.
+Our Mission Statement contains the following words: St. Peter’s Catholic Primary School is a Christ-centred family where every individual person is celebrated with joy and truly valued.
+We nurture caring, supportive relationships based on mutual respect and love.

 Our Inclusion Statement has the words: Within our school we celebrate the diverse achievements and abilities of all pupils.
 We aim to provide … the support, resources, opportunities and challenges to enable each child to achieve their full potential.